Hyperobjekt/seda-site/content/discoveries/segregation-leads-to-inequality.md

 ---
-title: "Increasing school segregation leads to greater racial academic inequality" # for the body class -- can't use a ?
+title: "Increasing School Segregation Leads To Greater Racial Academic Inequality" # for the body class -- can't use a ?
-displaytitle: "Increasing school segregation leads to greater racial academic inequality" # for what shows on the page
+displaytitle: "Increasing School Segregation Leads To Greater Racial Academic Inequality" # for what shows on the page
 subtitle: "Trend data corroborates existing evidence showing that segregation leads to unequal learning"
 author: "Sean F. Reardon"
 date: "2020-01-21"